Skip to main content

 What are Confluence tooltips used for?

 Tooltips give you at-a-glance context and information and have 100s of potential use cases.
-Here are some ideas for when you might want to add a Tooltip in Confluence:
+Here are some ideas for when you might want to add a tooltip in Confluence:

 • Explain terms and acronyms - add definitions to make instructions and information clearer.